Infineon/mtb-example-btsdk-audio-watch/README.md

 BR/EDR Audio Source and AVRC Target:

-- The Watch app can demonstrate how use to BR/EDR Audio Source and AVRC TG profiles.
+- The Watch app can demonstrate how to use BR/EDR Audio Source and AVRC TG profiles.
 - Audio Source can use I2S interrupt or SW timer to decide the timing to read PCM.
-  For media type as 'I2S input', it will use I2S interrupt, and you need to configure 4 gpios as AIROC&#8482; I2S PINs.
+  For media type as 'I2S input', it will use I2S interrupt, and you need to configure 4 GPIOs as AIROC&#8482; I2S PINs.
   For media type as 'Wav file' or 'Sine wave', it will use SW timer by calling wiced\_audio\_use\_sw\_timing(1).
   In general, if using the "WICED HCI" UART to transmit audio, it must either allocate I2S pins on unused pins for I2S interrupt OR use wiced\_audio\_use\_sw\_timing(1) to enable SW timer.